mitsuboh/GANSU_SYCL/doc/main.md

-# Quantum GANSU (GPU Accelerated Numerical Simulation Utility)
+# GANSU (GPU Accelerated Numerical Simulation Utility)

 ## Overview
-Quantum GANSU (GPU Accelerated Numerical Simulation Utility) is an open-source quantum chemistry software designed for high-performance computations on modern computing architectures.
+GANSU (GPU Accelerated Numerical Simulation Utility) is an open-source quantum chemistry software designed for high-performance computations on modern computing architectures.
 This software aims to accelerate quantum chemistry simulations using advanced computational techniques such as GPU parallelization and efficient algorithms.

 ## Features
 * Hartree-Fock Methods: Includes RHF, UHF, and ROHF implementations.